-Another option is to drive towards Donabate but turn right at the signpost for the Island Golf Club and Corballis Golf Club.
-There is a small lay by just before the entrance to the golf club where cars can be parked.
+Another option is to drive towards Donabate but to turn right at the signpost for the Island Golf Club and Corballis Golf Club.
+There is a small lay-by just before the entrance to the golf club where cars can be parked.
 Walk through the gate and follow the path over the dunes until you reach the beach.
 Once there, turn right and walk for another 15 minutes to the restful naturist area.

 5. Brittas Bay, Co.
 Wicklow